dhomoney/Velos_Lab/README.md

 05/09/23 - UPDATE

 Created playbook to automatically update the ubuntu servers and reboot them if there has been a kernel update.

+06/01/23 - UPDATE

+Laudato Cor Sacratissimum!

+Much has been update.
+The initial build has added in the Hackazon docker container to add additional testing options.
+Also created a playbook to install Traceable.ai's TPA on Ubuntu 22.04 and an client jump host build out.